Fresh Herb Pasta

 4. Divide the dough into 4 equal pieces (about 158g each).
 Return 3 pieces to the plastic wrap to prevent them from drying out while working with the remaining piece.
 Clear a large work surface (like a big cutting board) and sprinkle with semolina flour, or set up a pasta drying rack.

 5. Roll the dough through a pasta machine once on the largest setting.
 Fold the dough in thirds like a letter (this helps it become a rectangular shape) before rolling it a second time on the largest setting.
 Adjust the pasta machine to the next increment and pass the dough through.
-Continue adjusting the setting and rolling the dough through the machine until you’ve used reached your desired thickness (we like between setting #7 and #8).
+Continue adjusting the setting and rolling the dough through the machine until you’ve used reached your desired thickness (we prefer rolling to setting #7 or #8).
 Once you've rolled out one section of dough, set it aside, uncovered on your prepared work surface or pasta drying rack, while you roll out the rest.

 6. By the time you've rolled out all 4 pieces of dough, the first pasta sheet should feel slightly dry to the touch.
 If it still feels damp, allow it to rest for another 5 to 10 minutes.
 Line a baking sheet with parchment and sprinkle with semolina flour.